Location Online Tutorials

 • Geographic coordinate system – System to specify locations on Earth

-• Geopositioning – Identification of the real-world geographic position of an object
+• Geopositioning – Determination of the geographic position of an object

 • Global Positioning System (GPS) – American satellite-based radio navigation service